-That is why when we sat down with Anna Griffin, Chief Marketing Officer, we discussed various topics around how her organization has pivoted, what she’s learned through the past year, and how she is helping her teams successfully transition into their new hybrid model.
+That is why when we sat down with Anna Griffin, Chief Market Officer, we discussed various topics around how her organization has pivoted, what she’s learned through the past year, and how she is helping her teams successfully transition into their new hybrid model.

-Anna Griffin – Chief Marketing Officer at Intercom
+Anna Griffin – Chief Market Officer at Commvault

-Quyen Pham – Vice President, Sales + Marketing at Swoon
+Quyen Pham – Vice President at Swoon Consulting

 Sharam Khosravipour – Division Director | Digital, Marketing + Creative at Swoon

-Megan Hari – Director of Marketing at Swoon
+Megan Hari – Director of Marketing and Sales Operations at Swoon

 Megan: Anna, what is the current makeup of your team?
 Is it more hybrid, remote, or in-person?